rahuljoshi44/GraphVega/README.md

 ## Code structure

-Broadly, the project is divided into the front end and the back end. - All frontend files are stored in the `src` directory. - Backend files are stored in `server`.
-These are used primarily for making API calls to for market data.
+Broadly, the project is divided into the front end and the back end.
+- All frontend files are stored in the `src` directory.
+- Backend files are stored in `server`.
+These are used primarily for making API calls for market data.

 There are three main front end components
   - `src/components/main.jsx` is the root component that uses `optionChain.jsx` and `analysis.jsx`
   - `src/components/chain/optionChain.jsx` is the base component for the ‘Option Chain’ tab
     - All files related to the option chain tab is stored under `src/components/chain`
   - `src/components/analysis/analysis.jsx` is the base component for the ‘Analysis’ tab
      - All files related to the analysis tab are stored under `src/components/analysis`

 ## Contributing